 - THC: Tetrahydrocannabinol, THC, is an abundant cannabinoid found in marijuana.
 This compound is the cannabinoid that has been found to be the primary cause of the psychoactive effects of marijuana.
-While THC does have therapeutic potential, it is not the sole source of the therapeutic benefits of medical marijuana.
 When our bodies ingest THC, it combines with endocannabinoid receptors called, CB-1 receptors.
 CB-1 receptors have been found to be the reaction site of where the “high” effects from cannabis are initiated.

 - CBD: Cannabidiol, CBD, is another abundant cannabinoid found in marijuana.
 CBD is non-psychoactive, unlike THC, and does not cause any “high” effect.
 While the potency of CBD in most cannabis plants is far less than the THC content, CBD is beginning to be isolated more often from industrial hemp.
-CBD has been found be the source of the majority of the potential medical qualities from marijuana, from helping relieve patients suffering from cancer to helping with symptoms of stress, depression, anxiety, and even insomnia.
 The cannabinoid CBD works with multiple receptor pathways to mitigate specific actions within the endocannabinoid system and other independent channels.

 We understand how these cannabinoids work on their own, but we are still learning how they interact with each other.
 To keep the differences simple, THC is a psychoactive cannabinoid and CBD is a non-psychoactive cannabinoid.
 That said, if they are practically opposites of each other, how does our body react to both cannabinoids ingested together?

 What Happens When THC and CBD are Taken Together?